shaun-jacks/intro-R-workshop-mind/README.md

 - Chapter 1: Overview and Introduction
 - Chapter 2: Data Exploration
 - Chapter 3: Data Manipulation
-- Chapter 4: Data Visualization and Analysis
+- Chapter 4: Data Visualization
+- Chapter 5: Data Analysis

 The material is meant to be a guide to most of the data tasks one would use to manage their data.